xiaolongw1223/Knowledge-driven-stochastic-modeling/README.md

 If you are using the package, please cite:

+[1] Wei, X., Yin, Z., Bonner, W. and Caers, J., 2024.
+Knowledge-driven stochastic modeling of geological geometry features conditioned on drillholes and outcrop contacts.
+Computers & Geosciences, p.105779.

+    @article{wei2024knowledge,
+      title={Knowledge-driven stochastic modeling of geological geometry features conditioned on drillholes and outcrop contacts}, author={Wei, Xiaolong and Yin, Zhen and Bonner, Wilson and Caers, Jef}, journal={Computers \& Geosciences},
+      pages={105779},
+      year={2024},
+      publisher={Elsevier}
+    }

-[1] Wei, X., Yin, Z. and Caers, J., 2024, August.
+[2] Wei, X., Yin, Z. and Caers, J., 2024, August.
 Falsification of magmatic intrusion models using outcrops, drillholes, and geophysics.
 In International Workshop on Gravity, Electrical & Magnetic Methods and Their Applications, Shenzhen, China, May 19–22, 2024 (pp. 364-367).
 Society of Exploration Geophysicists and Chinese Geophysical Society.

     @inproceedings{wei2024falsification,
       title={Falsification of magmatic intrusion models using outcrops, drillholes, and geophysics},